glenrobson/CanvasFinder/README.md

 If there are lots of canvases in the manifest you are using you can use the filter box to start typing the label of the canvas you are interested in.

 {% include canvas_finder.html %}

+You can find Manifests using the [IIIF Guide](https://guides.iiif.io/finding_resources/).